saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 #### Regular SCHC Frgment
 Figure 11 shows an example of a regular SCHC fragment for all fragments except the last one.
+The penultimate tile of a SCHC Packet is of the regular size.

 ```text